broadinstitute/gcs-to-bigquery-cloud-function/README.md

 Cloud function in Node.js to stream newline-delimited JSON from Google storage bucket into BigQuery table.
 Cloud function will be triggered when a new object is created (or an existing object is overwritten) in the bucket.
-Cloud function will read the JSON file, and it will insert the data into the BigQuery table.
+Cloud function will read the JSON file, and it will stream the data into the BigQuery table.
 A shell script is used to deploy cloud function.

 **Note:**

-Following are the cloud function names in `index.js`:
+Following is the cloud function name in `index.js`:

-* `streamJsonToTable` **streaming** data triggered by new file addition in storage bucket.
+* `streamJsonToTable` : **streaming** data triggered by new file addition in storage bucket.

-BigQuery dataset and time-partitioned by `DAY` table must already exists before deploy cloud function.

 ## Set up